NurseQ/Programming-and-Scripting-Project/PROJECT.md

 mp.show()
 ```

-### Statistical Values
+### 2e.
+Statistical Values
 The inserted sample code shows code used to calculate the maximum measurements, minimum measurements and the average of each group or heading.
+See this code in the repository [scatpetlength.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatpetlength.py).
 ```python
 #calculate the mean, max, min of petal length of each flower
 meanDataA = numpy.mean(setosaPlength)